- 1 What are Tanning Oils?

 It exfoliates and softens the skin thus reducing the need for shaving.
 Its tans of natural color and smooth skin will last for up to a week.
 The only con is that it might not work with fair skin and its clear formula can lead to body streaks.

-You need to apply sunscreen on your skin before tanning?
+Do you need to apply sunscreen on your skin before tanning?

 Sunscreen will get you the color you desire for your skin and will also protect it against the harmful sun rays that cause premature aging or even skin cancer.
 If you want to enjoy the sun, but still play it safe, then use sunscreen every time you are exposed to the sun and also reapply it every 2 hours.
 Because most people, especially ladies, would not risk getting wrinkles in their efforts to glow their skin, baking under the sun is out of option.
 Here are a variety of tanning options that will deliver great: